Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The doctor will ask about your child’s health history and examine your child.
 He or she will check your child’s elbow or shoulder for tenderness and pain.
-An X-ray or MRI may also be done.
+An X-ray and possibly an MRI may also be done.
 These tests take images of the inside of the body.
 They help the doctor diagnose the injury.

 The doctor will talk with you about the best treatment plan for your child.
 As instructed, your child will:

 Ice the elbow or shoulder three to four times a day for 15 to 20 minutes at a time.
 Use an ice pack or bag of frozen peas—or something similar—wrapped in a thin towel.